Mrkebubun/sputnik/clients/python/README.md

 |variance_period|"day" (only 'day' is supported) - what is the timeframe used to calculate variance|
 |variance_window|"month" (only 'month' is supported) - how far to look back to calculate variance|

+#### variance_overrides

+Normally on startup the ILP downloads historical data to get variances.
+This may take a while, so we can override that by fixing the variance for a given contract in this section of the configuration.

 #### trader

 |Key|Description|